-A: In connection with the Spin-Off, Broadband intends to enter into a \$320 million credit arrangement (the Credit Arrangement) pursuant to which Broadband will borrow \$300 million prior to the completion of the Spin-Off and will have \$20 million available to be drawn following the Spin-Off.
-See "Description of Certain Indebtedness-Credit Arrangement."
+A: In connection with the Spin-Off, a wholly-owned subsidiary of Broadband (BroadbandSPV) intends to enter into a \$400 million margin loan (the Margin Loan), secured by a portion of our ownership interest in Charter, pursuant to which BroadbandSPV will borrow \$320 million prior to the completion of the Spin-Off and will have \$80 million available to be drawn.
+See "Description of Certain Indebtedness-Margin Loan."
 Pursuant to the internal restructuring, and prior to the Spin-Off, Broadband will distribute \$300 million in cash to Liberty.
 Liberty intends to use all of the distributed proceeds received from Broadband to repay indebtedness or to repurchase shares of Liberty common stock under its share repurchase program, pursuant to a special authorization by Liberty's board of directors, within twelve months following the completion of the Spin-Off.